Pondowner857/comfy_Pond_Nodes/README.md

 Feel free to submit issues and pull requests to improve this node collection.
 All contributions are welcome!

+### 📞 Support

+If you encounter any issues or have suggestions:
+- Open an issue on GitHub
+- Check the troubleshooting section above
+- Ensure all dependencies are properly installed
+- Verify model files are in correct directories

+### 🏷️ Tags

+ComfyUI, Custom Nodes, Image Processing, Mask Operations, YOLO, Object Detection, Video Processing, Math Tools, Pose Selection, Clothing Tags, Hardware Monitoring, AI Tools

 ---

-*Note: This documentation reflects the current state after translation of all Chinese text to English.
-All node names, parameters, and descriptions are now in English for international users.*
+*Note: This documentation reflects the current state after adding new features in version 1.0.6.
+All node names, parameters, and descriptions are available in both Chinese and English for international users.*